bolomio/salesforce-connector/README.md

 ```

+## Upcoming

+Other features will be added that use the standard salesforce api:
+- update sobject
+- delete sobject
+- upsert sobject

 ## Contributing

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
 Make sure to follow the [contribution guidelines](./CONTRIBUTING.md).